 - business interruption waiting periods, typically 8 to 12 hours

-A $3,000,000 policy with a $1,500,000 ransom sublimit and a $100,000 crime sublimit is a different product than the same policy with full limits.
+A policy with a reduced ransom sublimit and a small crime sublimit is a different product than the same aggregate limit with full sublimits.
 For a firm that handles closings or PI settlements, the crime sublimit may be the single most important number on the declarations page.

 The 2026 underwriting questionnaire